Patrick Leamy manages the Financial Services & Banking Division at Eden Recruitment.

-So how did you end up here in the Green Chair?
+How did you end up here in the Green Chair?

-What do you find most satisfying about your job?
+What makes you passionate about your job?

 Interacting with a wide range of clients and candidates from different backgrounds … helping people and learning from them.
 Recruitment is fast–paced and always challenging.
 Every day I feel I’m being pushed out of my comfort zone, and I like that.
 I think recruiters have to be passionate about their job if they are to succeed.
 You either love it or you don’t, it isn’t for everyone.